BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 A resource that contains Lighting parameters: sun/moon position, sun/moon color, fog, etc.

 ### Atmosphere
-A resource that contains Atmospehere parameters: overall color correction, light shafts, different effectrs environmental effects (like rain, ashes, etc), etc.
+A resource that contains Atmosphere parameters: overall color correction, light shafts, different effectrs environmental effects (like rain, ashes, etc), etc.

 ### Terrain Brush
 A resource, similar to a material, used to paint terrain.